 - Bring to the boil and then immediately turn down the heat and gently simmer for 10 minutes uncovered.
 At this stage the eggs are cooked.

-- Allow to cool, cover and and refrigerate in stewing liquid for 1-2 days.
-Remove eggs from stewing liquid otherwise the eggs will get too salty.
-Stewing liquid can be discarded.
-Eat tea eggs within 1 week.
+- Allow to cool for a couple of hours, then cover and and refrigerate in stewing liquid for 1-2 days.
+Remove eggs from stewing liquid after 2 days otherwise the eggs will get too salty.
+This stewing liquid should be discarded.
+Eat tea eggs within 1 week though they never last more than a couple of days in our house.

 - If you are a street vendor, keep eggs heated to a comfortable serving temperature (a hot bath) until sold.
 Great hot or cold.